The model WHS laws include:

 - maintaining and strengthening national harmonisation of WHS laws and facilitating a consistent national approach to WHS.

-We have published some additional documents that complement the model WHS Act:
+Safe Work Australia has published additional documents that complement the model WHS Act:

-The Guide to the model WHS Act provides an overview of the Act and will help you understand health and safety duties at work.
+- The Guide to the model WHS Act also provides an overview of the WHS Act and will help you understand health and safety duties at work.

 - The meaning of 'person conducting a business or undertaking'